Silver Line extension to Dulles Airport likely to open around February, Metro says

 “I think that’s a safe assumption,” Mason responded.

-Michael Rocks, owner and developer of Innovation South — a 1.67-million-square foot mixed-use complex at Innovation Station along Phase Two — said the repeated delays have hurt efforts to find tenants and businesses to move to the Silver Line corridor.
+Michael Rocks, owner and developer of Innovation South — a 1.67 million-square-foot mixed-use complex at Innovation Station along Phase Two — said the repeated delays have hurt efforts to find tenants and businesses to move to the Silver Line corridor.

 But, he said, he views the delays as a short-term problem in the larger scope of the project.